archiejs/archiejs-docs/README.md

    An enhancer which converts db tables into archiejs services, so that other modules can specifiy their dependency on particular db tables in a more fine grained manner.

-# Tools and boilerplate

-1. generator-archiejs

-   A generator for archiejs.

-Todo add boiler plate code repos for basic and webapps.